hyperledger/bevel/docs/source/operations/fabric_networkyaml.md

             arguments: 'chaincode_args' #Arguments to be passed along with the chaincode parameters
             endorsements: "" #Endorsements (if any) provided along with the chaincode
 ```
-The fields under peer service are
+The fields under peers service are

 | Field       | Description                                              |
 |-------------|----------------------------------------------------------|